Jelled1st/AdvancedTools/README.md

               // will pick that move.

 MonteCarlo    // Plays an amount of games on every possible move on the current board.
 Then it will play the move
-              // with the most wins.
+              // with the highest score (determined on wins).

 MiniMax       // Recursively loops through all possible board states from the current state and will pick the move
               // with the best future.
 This is a heavy AI on bigger games than Tic-Tac-Toe, that's why there is depth